 Circus Techniques teaches students to communicate with their bodies and broaden their physical vocabulary by developing skills in a variety of traditional circus arts.
 Basic acrobatic, juggling and trapeze skills teach students timing, spatial orientation and coordination.
 Forward rolls, headstands and handstands form the core of the acrobatic practice, and students then build creatively on that foundation.
 We look at the history of circus and how circus arts are integrated into contemporary performance.
 Work in circus arts requires both discipline and imagination and provides a strong foundation for anyone interested in pushing limits, expanding creativity and exploring spontaneity.
 The course culminates in a circus performance that is developed entirely in class time for the school community and public.
 No previous experience required.
 (1/2 credit)

-Theater Production (Fall) is a full-scale ensemble production in collaboration with the music program at Urban.
-We spend approximately 10 weeks in rehearsal, culminating in five performances for the school and public in the Gumption Theater.
-Production work may involve guest artists in dance, choreography, design and instrumental and/or vocal accompaniment.
-Students interested in acting, directing or dramaturgy should sign up for this class.
-Students may not participate in an Urban fall sport while taking this class because of afternoon rehearsals.
-Prerequisite: Intro to Urban Singers, Acting 1, Acting 2 or instructor approval.
+Musical Theater Production (Fall) is a full-scale ensemble production in collaboration with the music program at Urban.
+We spend approximately 10 weeks in rehearsal, culminating in public performances in the Gumption Theater.
+Production work may involve guest artists in choreography, design and instrumental accompaniment.
+This class requires an understanding and ability to engage in acting and singing techniques, as well as strong dedication, energy and mutual support.
+Students will analyze and rehearse a scripted musical, including engaging in rigorous practice of acting, singing and dancing, both in rehearsal and independently.
+In addition, students will explore the themes of the show and regularly reflect on personal progress.
+Please note that this class includes rehearsals after school three days a week throughout the term, and every afternoon during Weeks 9-11.
+Students may not participate in an Urban fall sport while taking this class.
+Prerequisite: Intro to Urban Singers or Theater 1.
 (1/2 credit)

 One Act Festival is an advanced theater seminar that produces the spring One Act Festival.
 The Festival is a student-run production with opportunities for students to participate as writers, actors, directors, producers, or designers.
 Those Seniors interested in writing a play eligible for inclusion in the festival will develop work over the winter term in a required U1 Playwriting class.
 Playwrights will meet deadlines, revise drafts, and, ultimately, complete a stage-ready script by March.
 Seniors interested in directing, designing, or producing must enroll in the spring One Act Festival.
 Seminar participants will attend weekly production meetings and a series of workshops on directing techniques, as well as hold auditions, and organize and direct their own rehearsals.
 The class culminates in the annual One Act Festival, with public performances in May.
 The number of participants will be limited.
 (Seniors Only) (1/2 credit)